morris/cbst/README.md

 > What about minification?

-It's out of scope.
+It's out of scope for `cbst`.
 There are too many options to consider, and any integration with minifiers will probably result in config/plug-in hell.

+Instead, websites should be minified in a separate pass during a production build, usually before cache busting.

 > Why is this implemented with regular expressions?
 Everyone knows you can't
 > parse HTML, CSS, and JS like that!!1